Catania FC: Stadium information

-Catania first made their debut at the Stadio Angelo Massimino, then called the Stadio Cibali, in 1937.
+Catania first made their debut at the Stadio Angelo Massimino, formerly called the Stadio Cibali, in 1937.
 The stadium was renamed in honour of former president Angelo Massimino in 2002; he had been president of the club from 1969 until his death in 1996.

 It has been proposed that the club would move to a 33,765 seater stadium named Stadio Dèi Palici, which is to be located in the southern outskirts of the city of Catania in an industrial zone called Pantano d'Arci.

-Sports center
+Sports centre

-Catania carries out its training sessions at the Torre del Grifo Village sports center, considered among the best in Europe, inaugurated on May 18, 2011, and located in the adjacent municipality of Mascalucia.
-Owned by the Etna club, the center covers an area of 150,000 m2 and has four regulation soccer fields, two with natural grass and two with synthetic grass, two swimming pools, four gyms, a hotel with 150 beds, local restaurant and canteen.
-Furthermore, the structure is equipped with a series of futuristic services, among which a multipurpose center open to the public, a hotel and accommodation for the youth sector and a rehabilitation center equipped with state-of-the-art facilities stand out.
-The center also includes an 8-a-side football field and two 7-a-side football fields.
-In addition, Torre del Grifo also houses the headquarters of Calcio Catania.
+Catania trains at the Torre del Grifo Village sports center, inaugurated on 18 May 2011 and located in the adjacent municipality of Mascalucia.
+Owned by the Etna club, the centre covers an area of 150,000 m2 and has four regulation football fields—two with natural grass and two with synthetic grass—two swimming pools, and four gyms.
+In addition, Torre del Grifo houses the headquarters of Calcio Catania.